kazimkazam/react-spinners-components/README.md

 - The size prop needs a string, and you should use px, e.g., '150px';

 #### If no props are given
 - None of the props are required.
-If no props are given, the react-spinners-components will return the LoadingSpinnerComponent with the 'Ball' type, default colors and size.
+If no props are given, the react-spinners-components will return the LoadingSpinnerComponent with the 'Ball' type, default color and size.

+- If props color(s) and / or size are not given, default values will be used for the missing props.

 ### Examples